zblago/EF6TempTableKit/README.md

     var tempAddress = context.TempAddresses.Take(1).FirstOrDefault();
 ```
 Final T-SQL query will be made of only query against TempAddress temp table regardless of how many expressions are in `TempTableContainer`.
-No killing performances with creating and loading data in not being used tables.
+No killing performances by creating and loading data in not being used tables.

 ## Known issues